-Continued education and knowledge sharing is also vital for the continued success of digital advertising.
+Continued education and knowledge sharing is also vital for the continued success of digital advertising in a cookieless future.
 Wavemaker conducts regular workshops and conferences where specialists talk about the impact of the upcoming changes and share best practices.
-These conferences are designed to disperse knowledge and further the industry as a whole rather than fall into the trap of operating in a silo.
+These conferences are designed to disperse knowledge on cookieless advertising and further the industry as a whole rather than fall into the trap of operating in a silo.

 Instead of looking at the removal of third-party cookies as a threat, Śladowski sees it as an opportunity to “look at the digital world more broadly and pay more attention to consumer experiences, data quality, privacy protection, and online brand safety.”
 As an industry, the best thing we can do today is forget the motivation behind Google’s decision – whatever that may be – and focus on how we can add value to consumers and increase their sense of security and subjectivity online.